 On the day of Independence, i.e. 15th August 2020, the first Prime Minister of free India, hoisted Indian National Flag above the Lahori gate at Red Fort, Delhi.
 Ever since then, flag hoisting became an important tradition of the part of the celebration.
 The festivities start one day prior to the main event where the Prime Minister of India delivers independence day speech from his/her residence, which is broadcasted throughout the country.

-The D Day commences with the arrival of Prime Minister at Red Fort where he is welcomed by a general salute from the representatives of Indian Armed Forces (Army, Navy, and Air Force) and the Delhi Police.
+The D Day commences with the arrival of the Prime Minister at Red Fort where he is welcomed by a general salute from the representatives of the Indian Armed Forces (Army, Navy, and Air Force) and the Delhi Police.
 This is followed by the conventional flag hoisting, PM’s address to the citizens where he talks about the future of the nation.
-The event is made even more special with cultural programmes, parades, and march-past.
-The armed formed officers present Independence Day special stunts to illustrate the love towards their country.
+You can visit ultimatefags.com if you want to get your own flag to support this event.
+The event is made even more special with cultural programs, parades, and march-past.
+The armed-formed officers present Independence Day special stunts to illustrate their love for their country.
 Many school students come up with beautifully written patriotic plays, stage shows to depict the history of freedom.
 To conclude the celebrations, the National Anthem is sung together by everyone in full spirits.
 This symbolizes the love, harmony, and unity in the public which spreads a message of togetherness.